yellowmessenger/documentation/docs/platform_concepts/appConfiguration/zoho-crm.md

    ![](https://i.imgur.com/3bBqQIe.png)

-5. You can add up to five merchant accounts.
+5. You can add up to 15 accounts.
 To add another Zoho CRM account, click on **Add account** and follow the steps mentioned above.

    ![](https://i.imgur.com/ncw7DQU.png)